SlimDiff: Training-Free, Activation-Guided Hands-free Slimming of Diffusion Models: Methodology

 \subsection{Anchoring Metric: Spectral Influence Score}

-At the core of SlimDiff is an anchoring metric we call the \emph{Spectral Influence Score}, which quantifies how strongly each module aligns with the anisotropy of its input activations.
+At the core of SlimDiff is an anchoring metric, we call the \emph{Spectral Influence Score}, which quantifies how strongly each module aligns with the anisotropy of its input activations.
 This score serves as the foundation for both timestep-aware correlation accumulation and rank allocation, ensuring that compression decisions remain faithful to the evolving geometry of diffusion activations.

 Formally, we adopt the trace-normalized Rayleigh quotient (TRQ) (~\cite{chen2020rayleigh}) as the spectral influence score.
 For a weight matrix per layer $l$, $\mathcal{W}_l$ and pre-activation covariance $\mathcal{\widetilde{C}}_{l,t}$ at timestep $t$, we define our influence score $\mathcal{I}_{l,t}$ as: This formulation is variance-invariant: normalizing by $\mathrm{tr}(\widetilde{\mathcal{C}}_{l,t})$ cancels stepwise scaling, and scale-invariant, as normalizing by $|\mathcal{W}_l|_F^2$ removes dependence on parameter norms.
 Importantly, it isolates directional alignment: in the eigenbasis of $\widetilde{\mathcal{C}}_{l,t}$, the score evaluates how strongly $\mathcal{W}_l$ projects onto high-variance directions, focusing on anisotropy rather than raw energy.
-Aggregating TRQ across timesteps with a convex mixture (Sec.~\ref{sec:timestep}) yields a single spectral influence score per module $\mathcal{I}_{l,t}$, which anchors our pipeline by guiding both Data-Aware Compression and Global Rank Allocation.
+Aggregating TRQ across timesteps with a convex mixture (Sec.~\ref{sec:timestep}) yields a single spectral influence score per module $\mathcal{I}_l$, which we use to construct a single data-aware correlation per module and to anchor the overall compression objective.
+These scores drive a \emph{propagation-aware} rank allocation, assigning higher ranks to modules whose anisotropic directions contribute most to error accumulation along the denoising trajectory.